matter-labs/zksync-web-era-docs/docs/dev/README.md

 We will show you how to deploy contracts on zkSync using the `Greeter` example from the hardhat tutorial.

-TODO: step-by-step guide on plugin installation + Greeter example
+TODO: a step-by-step guide on plugin installation + Greeter example

 You can explore more tutorials [here](./tutorials.md).